 High up in the Lechkhumi region, the village of Lailashi sits surrounded by dramatic mountains.
 It has layers of religious history, including a 19th-century stone synagogue and ruins of Armenian and Georgian churches side by side.

 The highlight is the Lailashi Secret Pool (also called Okronishi Fountain): a natural, spring-fed infinity pool overlooking the mountains and the reservoir below.
-It is one of Georgia's most photogenic hidden gems.
+It is one of Georgia's most photogenic less-visited places.

 Best for: Photographers and travelers who love discovering spots that are not in any guidebook.